TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 # Navigation

-Xamarin.Forms includes support for page navigation, which typically results from the user\'s interaction with the UI or from the app itself as a result of internal logic-driven state changes.
+Xamarin.Forms includes support for page navigation, which typically results from the user's interaction with the UI or from the app itself as a result of internal logic-driven state changes.
 However, navigation can be complex to implement in apps that use the Model-View-ViewModel (MVVM) pattern, as the following challenges must be met:

 - How to identify the view to be navigated to, using an approach that does not introduce tight coupling and dependencies between views.

 - How to coordinate the process by which the view to be navigated to is instantiated and initialized.
-When using MVVM, the view and view model need to be instantiated and associated with each other via the view\'s binding context.
+When using MVVM, the view and view model need to be instantiated and associated with each other via the view's binding context.
 When an app is using a dependency injection container, the instantiation of views and view models might require a specific construction mechanism.

 - Whether to perform view-first navigation, or view model-first navigation.
 With view-first navigation, the page to navigate to refers to the name of the view type.
 During navigation, the specified view is instantiated, along with its corresponding view